samiam2013/GoMVClean/README.md

 These are the important database checks and they also include the most important, most functional model functionality to be used.

-Ignore the schema files, they're just stand-ins for whatever you want to use.

 load a page: renderStatic() in static.go

 load an error page: errorShortCircuit()